Lennon Legend: The Very Best of John Lennon (video)

-Lennon Legend: The Very Best of John Lennon is a DVD that was released in November 2003, alongside the album of the same name.
+Lennon Legend: The Very Best of John Lennon is a DVD that was released in November 2003, as a companion to the 1997 album of the same name.
 It features a series of remastered, remixed, and new videos with Dolby Digital 5.1 Surround Sound audio mixes.
+It was available by itself, and in a 2-disc set with the CD.

 Content

 The DVD featured never-before-seen footage from the Lennon/Ono archive, rare newsreel and private footage, 15 new and newly remastered music videos, 5.1 surround sound, new animations of Lennon's drawings and an extensive photo gallery including rare and previously unseen images.

 Featuring 20 tracks in total, the DVD featured footage that was traced back as close to its original source as possible.
 In many cases this meant going back to the original film negative, which was then digitally re-transferred and remastered.
-With footage shot on video, it was necessary to go back to John Lennon’s original camera tapes (all on long-obsolete formats) and have them re-transferred.
+With footage shot on video, it was necessary to go back to John Lennon's original camera tapes (all on long-obsolete formats) and have them re-transferred.

 This has been a source of contempt for Lennon fans, as the wide majority of videos on the DVD were newly made, with the exceptions of "Imagine", "Instant Karma!", and "Woman."
 Both "Power to the People" and "Whatever Gets You Thru the Night" are the originals, albeit in extended form, and the video for "Stand by Me" has new footage inserted.
 The originals can be found on the 1992 VHS compilation The John Lennon Video Collection, which as of this writing has not been re-released.